alumbo/jquery.parallax-scroll/README.md

 Smooth parallax effect on vertical page scrolling

 <h2>Browser Support</h2>
-Chrome 30+ (more browsers to come in further revisions)
+Chrome 30+, Firefox 35+, IE10+

 <h2>How to use</h2>
 Insert the script in your page, nothing more to do.<br/>
-Add the attribute 'data-parallax' to the dom elements you want with a <a href="http://en.wikipedia.org/wiki/JSON#Data_types.2C_syntax_and_example">json syntax</a> that contains optionnals parameters and properties you want change.
+Add the attribute 'data-parallax' to the dom elements you want with a <a href="http://en.wikipedia.org/wiki/JSON#Data_types.2C_syntax_and_example" target="_blank">json syntax</a> that contains optionnals parameters and properties you want animate.

 <h2>Parameters</h2>
 <ul>